Have you been putting off your colon cancer screening?

 We get it.
 Colorectal cancer screening may not be at the top of your to-do list.
 Maybe you think you’re healthy and don’t need to be screened.
 Or perhaps you’re uncomfortable with the idea of a colonoscopy.

-Read on to learn more about what a FIT test is, how it works, and if it might be right for you.
+The good news is that a colonoscopy isn’t the only way to start the colorectal cancer screening process.
+Depending on your risks, a FIT test may be an option for you.
+Read on to learn more about what a FIT test is, how it works and if it might be right for you.

 What does FIT stand for and how does it work?

-The FIT test procedure analyzes stool (or poop) for the presence of a specific type of blood that can be a sign of cancer.
 However, it’s important to know the test doesn’t diagnose colon or rectal cancer.
-Instead, a positive test signals that something could be going on and additional testing may be needed to make sure everything is okay.
+Instead, a positive test signals that something could be going on and a colonoscopy is needed to make sure everything is okay.

-The latest guidelines from the United States Preventive Services Task Force and the American Cancer Society recommend colorectal cancer screenings begin at age 45 for all men and women.
+The latest guidelines from the United States Preventive Services Task Force and the American Cancer Society recommend that all men and women start colorectal cancer screenings by 45, or sooner if they have certain risk factors.
+The best candidates for FIT tests are those who are at average risk for colorectal cancer.

 What is considered average risk for colon cancer?